 We stopped for lunch at Aromaticus beginning of September, so at the end of the first summer, Rome had almost entirely without tourists due to the Covid-19 pandemic raging all over the world.
 Trastevere was unusually quiet and so was also Aromaticus, unsurprisingly.

 We were offered to stay in their courtyard, which was lovely as the weather was not too hot but still nice and warm.
 There are few tables in the courtyard and only one was already taken.
 We grabbed one close to their bench so we had some extra space for our stuff, particularly appreciated since we were with our 11-month-old baby and had all the tools and objects needed for his food.
 They also brought us a high chair with the precious belts, much necessary with our baby as after he’s done eating he likes to jump off his chair.
 A proper high chair and also some compatible foods made this one of our favorite baby-friendly restaurants to stop at when we are walking in Rome with our baby.

 The waiter brought us the menu and some filtered still water so we could order.
 A few items on the menu were not available for a number of reasons, the lack of customers being only a marginal one.
 As I briefly mentioned earlier, their menu includes a number of fermented foods, and some were not available because not ready and still in the fermentation process.
-Some I wanted to order but couldn’t this time were tempeh and kombucha, a fermented tea packed with probiotics good properties for the intestine.
+Some I wanted to order but couldn’t this time were tempeh and kombucha, a fermented tea packed with probiotics that are beneficial to the intestine.
 Thankfully they had a lovely lemon water kefir, so our daily intake of probiotics was assured.

 The dish I ordered from the menu was a farro bowl but the veggies were different as they only use seasonal produce.
 What I had was farro with roasted summer veggies and instead of the miso-based dressing, I seasoned it with a delicious and creamy fermented cashew nut dressing.